openflighthpc/concertim-ansible-playbook/docs/installation.md

 ```

-## Starting, stopping and configuring the containers
+## Container overview and controlling

 For details on how to control the containers see the [starting and stopping instructions](/docs/controlling.md).
 For details of the images, containers and volumes see the [container overview](/docs/container-overview.md).